-- Parent/carer to be notified and suspension letter issued. - Restorative work to be sent home with child along with any work that will be missed. - It is the responsibility of the class teacher to provide work to be completed for the duration of the suspension - Upon return, re-integration meeting to be arranged with: parent, child, student support manager and/ or member of SLT & class teacher
+- In some cases it may be decided that suspension is an appropriate sanction - Parent/carer to be notified and suspension letter issued. - Restorative work to be sent home with child along with any work that will be missed. - It is the responsibility of the class teacher to provide work to be completed for the duration of the suspension - Upon return, re-integration meeting to be arranged with: parent, child, student support manager and/ or member of SLT & class teacher